-south carolina: Gaps in Infant Mortality
+LOUISIANA: Gaps in Infant Mortality

-Infant mortality rates-a key indicator of overall health-vary by mother's education and racial or ethnic group in South Carolina.
+Infant mortality rates-a key indicator of overall health-vary by mother's education and racial or ethnic group in Louisiana.

-- Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
-While the infant mortality rate is highest among babies born to mothers with less than 12 years of education, the rate for babies born to mothers with 13-15 years of schooling is nearly 50 percent higher than that for babies born to more educated mothers. - The infant mortality rate among babies born to non-Hispanic black mothers is approximately three times the rates seen among babies of non-Hispanic white or Hispanic mothers.
+• Compared with babies born to the most-educated mothers, babies born to mothers with less education are more likely to die before reaching their first birthdays.
+While the infant mortality rate is highest among babies born to mothers with less than 12 years of education, the rate for babies born to mothers with 13-15 years of schooling is approximately 30 percent higher than that for babies born to mothers with 16 or more years of schooling.

+• The infant mortality rate among babies born to non-Hispanic black mothers is approximately twice the rate seen among babies of non-Hispanic white mothers.

-Comparing South Carolina's experience against the national benchmark for infant mortality reveals unrealized health potential among South Carolina babies across maternal education and racial or ethnic groups.
+Comparing Louisiana's experience against the national benchmark for infant mortality reveals unrealized health potential among Louisiana babies across maternal education and racial or ethnic groups.
 Infants in every group could do better.